huandu/go-clone/README.md

 reflect.DeepEqual(t, v) // true
 ```

-For the sake of performance, `Clone` doesn't deal with values containing recursive pointers.
+For the sake of performance, `Clone` doesn't deal with values containing pointer cycles.
 If we need to clone such values, use `Slowly` instead.

 ```go